-- Apply a non-permanent locking agent to the threads of the fuel pump bolts. - Tighten the fuel pump bolts to a snug fit, tighten them alternating diagonally.
+- Apply a non-permanent locking agent to the threads of the fuel pump bolts. - Tighten the fuel pump bolts in the opposite angle, tighten them alternating diagonally.

 Torque - Fuel Pump Bolts: 9.8 N·m (1.0 kgf·m, 87 in·lb)